stranne3/fullstack-data-challenge/README.md

 - In data control
 - Plain text input cant insert code (minor highlight)
 - No below 0 predictions, values decrease exponatially
+- Modularity -> Scalable + Reusable code

 ## Problems & Improvements
 High zero percentage makes for bad forecasts, ex. grape.
 Restricted timespan of observations.
 No ability to add more data to DB.
 Would be good for future improvements.
-Prophet is not great for non-continous data.
+Prophet is not great for non-continuous data.
 The On/Off(zero or non-zero) behaviour is difficult to interpret.
 Web server to host application